avpripri/BackFlip/README.md

 - Airspeed - differential pressure
 - Compass - Magnetometer

 All but one of the above are commonly available on a single, compact and solid-state PCB board.
-Differential pressure, required for indiciated airspeed, must be added by solder-on a MPXV7002DP module (ebay $30) to ch2 servo (configured as analog to digital) on the controller and connecting the pressure port to a pitot source, will output a voltage that varies linearly with airspeed.
-Airspeed calibration is configurable in the display software.
+Differential pressure, required for indiciated airspeed, must be added by solder-on a MPXV7002DP module.
+See build instructions.

 Additionally to the required information above, these flight controller boards also have 3 axis accellerometer and 3 axis solid state gyros which, when signal processed yield;